-Preppers after a SHTF Event
+Preppers After a SHTF Event

-There are a lot of different ways to approach a post collapse, grid down, SHTF (whatever you want to call it) environment.
+There are a lot of different ways to approach a post-collapse, grid down, SHTF (whatever you want to call it) environment.
 Over the past couple months, I’ve seen a surge in what I call the homicidal prepper.
 These are the people that claim they are going to hide in their homes and vow to kill everyone that approaches them following a collapse.

 The general mindset is “screw everyone else who isn’t my family.”
 “They should have had the forethought to prep when they had a chance.”
 “It’s not my fault their kids are starving.”
-“It’s not my problem and if they try to come near me then they are a threat.”
+“It’s not my problem and if they try to come near me when they are a threat.”

 This is a flawed way to approach a collapse.